Trust portal

 Status page

 Live uptime and 90-day rolling history per component at status.gotcontext.ai.
-Required reading before signing the 99.5% Business SLA or the 99.9% Enterprise SLA — we don’t promise what the operational record doesn’t justify.
+Any uptime SLA, where offered, is defined in your plan or Order Form, which governs over this page.
+We don’t promise what the operational record doesn’t justify.

 On roadmap (H2 2026)